CaelVision/meishur-vision.github.io/_posts/2023-11-7-brainstorm.md

 ---
 ## Drone Drama: Lucas' Glider, Stephen's Shopping Spree, and Joshua, Samuel, and Neil's Safety Circus!

-Welcome to the (totally) filler episode of CaelVision's adventures.
-Today the team went on a mindstorms session to discuss safety procedures, order parts, and pave the path in making CaelVision a reality
+Welcome to the (totally) filler episode of Kite's adventures.
+Today the team went on a mindstorms session to discuss safety procedures, order parts, and pave the path in making Kite a reality

 ## Off to the drone races